 The first is the Associate of Business (ABUS) transferable degree (60-64 credits) into State University Business Programs.

 The other is the Business Associate of Applied Science (A.A.S.) degree (64 credits) which, if completed, will also transfer all credits to a university, but will be evaluated depending on the program you select at the University.
 The A.A.S. does not contain all the Arizona General Equivalency Curriculum (AGEC) and the higher math requirements of the ABUS degree.
 See more details in each degree to compare course contents and possible transfer programs.
-This AAS degree allows you to stack a specialty certificate or courses, such as Accounting, Management, Hotel and Restaurant Management or Computer Information Science certificate or Real Estate courses towards its fourteen elective credit requirements.
+This AAS degree allows you to stack a specialty certificate or courses, such as Accounting, Management, Hotel and Restaurant Management or Computer Information Science certificate courses towards its fourteen elective credit requirements.
 If you plan accordingly, you could earn a certificate within the A.A.S.
 Business degree to become more marketable.

 For more information on these Business courses, certificates and degrees contact: